thierrygosselin/grur/README.md

 ------------------------------------------------------------------------

+The name **grur** |ɡro͞oˈr| was chosen because the missing genotypes dilemma with RADseq data reminds me of the cheese paradox.

+Here, I don't want to sustain a [war](http://www.lefigaro.fr/flash-eco/2012/12/07/97002-20121207FILWWW00487-le-gruyere-francais-doit-avoir-des-trous.php) or the controversy of cheese with holes, so choose as you like the *French Gruyère* or the *Swiss Emmental*.
+The paradox is that the more cheese you have the more holes you'll get.
+But, the more holes you have means the less cheese you have...
+So, someone could conclude, the more cheese = the less cheese ?
+I'll leave that up to you, back to genomics...

 Numerous genomic analysis are vulnerable to missing values, don't get trapped by missing genotypes in your RADseq dataset.

 Use **grur** to **visualize patterns of missingness** and **perform map-independent imputations of missing genotypes** (see [features](https://github.com/thierrygosselin/grur#features) below).